digitaltrails/vdu_controls/README.md

 * 2.2.1
   * Show light-level icon on tray if no preset active (when lux options are enabled).
   * Slider responsiveness improved by fixing the interuptable-sleep (doze) implementation.
-  * Added a virtual-ddcutil option which may define an emulated ddcutil-command that interfaces to a laptop-panel.
-The emulator runs in an addition to the real ddcutil inteface (dbus or command) - so that monitors and laptop-panels can be jointly managed.
+  * Added a ddcutil-emulator option which may define an emulated ddcutil-command that interfaces to laptop-panels or any other non-DDC capable displays.
+In addition to real-DDC displays detected by ddcutil/dccutil-service, the emulator may add a number of emulated-DDC displays.
+The emulator is implemented an external executable or script which must be customised by the user.
-  * Added sample-scripts/laptop-vitual-ddcutil.bash as a virtual-ddcutil starter kit.
+  * Added sample-scripts/laptop-ddcutil-emulator.bash as a virtual-ddcutil starter kit.
+    The script must be customisated to provide an emulator for a given target platform (Intel driven panel, AMD driven panel, ...)
   * The Settings-Dialog is now scrollable (because it was getting quite large).

 * 2.2.0